ding-lab/misplice/README.md

 <q_name> which bsub quenue for submitting job

 <step_number> run this pipeline step by step

+<fmaf> Somatic mutation file (in maf format), standard output from vcf2maf script

+Example can be found from misplice.example.maf

+<fbam> file for input bam list

+Example can be found from misplice.rnabam.tsv, which contains four columns (sample_name, cancer_type, rna_bam_path, and chr_status).

+chr_status indicates whether the chr in the bam contains chr or not.
+If it has chr, type chr1 in the four column.
+Otherwise, type 1.

+Example can be found from

 [1] Split mutation annotation file (MAF) into multiple files for processing